 The Montessori method aims to educate the whole child.
 Our learning materials therefore introduce a wide range of concepts in a concrete way, which even the youngest children can understand.
 The learning environment is organized into the following areas:

-- Practical Life – Activities that a child sees performed by adults and wants to imitate.
+- Practical Life/strong> – Activities that a child sees performed by adults and wants to imitate.
 For example: preparing food, polishing, pouring, dressing themselves, caring for the classroom using child-sized tools.

 - Sensorial Manipulation – This area includes materials to refine discrimination with all five senses.
 For example: sorting color tablets, fabric or scents into exact pairs or sets, mystery bag to recognize objects by touch.